 The family must supply any information that the CHA or HUD determines is necessary for the administration of the program and must consent to CHA verification of that information.
-All adult applicants and participants will be required to sign form https://hub-9886, https://
+All adult applicants and participants will be required to sign form HUD-9886, Authorization for Release of Information, and all other applicable forms.
+If any family member who is required to sign a consent form fails to do so, the CHA will deny admission to applicants and terminate assistance of participants.
+The family will be eligible to request an informal review (applicants) or informal hearing (participants) based on the decided action.